whiteh4cker-tr/Seasons/README.md

 ![winter](https://imgur.com/4vpOXyN.png)

 -   Skeletons that spawn naturally during Winter will be replaced with Strays.
--   Increases the spawn rate of Wolves, Foxes, and Polar Bears by 50%.

 -   Crops and plants will not grow if they are exposed to the sky (no solid block above them).

 -   Has a 20% chance to display an aurora borealis effect in the sky each night.
 -   The effect consists of FIREWORK_SPARK particles spawning high in the sky around players.

 ![spring](https://imgur.com/l1dXOqs.png)

--   Increases the spawn rate of baby animals
--   Specifically targets: Sheep, Cows, Pigs, Rabbits, and Chickens.

 -   Adds a variety of flowers to newly generated chunks